Centipede vs Silverfish: How to tell the difference?

 Silverfish body

 Centipedes are yellowish-brown in color, with dark bands running down the legs.
-Whereas silverfish is silver or gray, and very rarely, you might also find a dark brown coloring.
+Silverfish, on the other hand, are silver or gray, and very rarely, you might also find ones with dark brown coloring.
 No dark bands run down the torso of a silverfish, and they have horizontal segments in the body.

 Centipede body